Skip to main content

 Window Height

-To specify the height of the window you can use the config.window_height property.
-By default the value is 1080.
+To specify the height of the window, you can use the config.window_height property.
+By default the value is set to 1080.

 const axios = require('axios').default;